MartinTorricoP/MartinTorricoP/README.md

 👨🏻‍💻 I'm currently pursuing my first year of the <a href="https://mds.uchile.cl/">Master's in Data Science</a> at the University of Chile, as part of a dual degree program with <a href="https://www.dii.uchile.cl/english/">Industrial Engineering</a>.

-🛋️ I am also working as a Data & BI Intern at <a href="https://www.ikea.com/cl/es/">IKEA</a>, where I contribute to data-driven decision-making processes.
+🛋️ I've recently completed my Data & BI Internship <a href="https://www.ikea.com/cl/es/">IKEA</a>, where I contribute to data-driven decision-making processes.

 🎸 In my free time, I enjoy playing music, chess, and video games.</p>